MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 ### Find the balance

-Balancing the needs of critical flows with the overall performance of a workload is challenging.
+It can be a challenge to balance the needs of critical flows with the overall performance of a workload.
 Although you should prioritize critical flows, you shouldn't neglect noncritical flows.
 The overall performance efficiency of a workload depends on all flows.
 Neglected noncritical flows could create issues that affect all users.
 Too much noise from nonessential items steals attention from critical items.
 But too little noise could harm the entire workload.
 The amount of data and the number of alerts should reflect these balanced priorities.

 ## Azure facilitation